Wednesday, 19 December 2012

 But which one?
 Which side are you on?
 Why are you saying one thing and its opposite?

 When I say I, I should note, it’s not me I’m referring to, or not quite.
 I am a kind of inner democracy – or should one say I have a kind of inner democracy, or it has me – it’s a kind of horribly hypocritical state.
 Or should one say, I behave like a democracy.
 Which would be historically accurate: 1 behaves as if 1 was born into a liberal democracy, and 1 was.
-Its a terrible weakness, but its not necessary, is it?
+It’s a terrible weakness, but it’s not necessary, is it?

 No. Why are you suddenly so constrained, so cold, so much like a – manager-ess?
 And just think: words as objects are real, real, real, as real as that wind, or that Christmas.